 Meanwhile, on the ride-hailing side of things, Ola and Uber are working on relaunching food delivery services while also integrating simple payments and postpaid options into their apps.

 On the food delivery side, Swiggy is getting into the hyperlocal delivery of groceries, medicines and essentials, Zomato has started producing original digital video content, while hyperlocal delivery startup Dunzo has a rudimentary payments functionality through a wallet feature.
 These are all much tamer attempts than any super app the world has seen.
-It would see Indian startups are still quite gingerly about going the whole hog.

 In the ecommerce sector, Amazon India spent $40 Mn acquiring Tapzo, a startup that aggregates a number of app-based services.
 Amazon now has payments, ride-hailing, and food delivery on its platform apart from Prime Music and TV.